 - Thoughts on life, balance & mindfulness

-And sprinkled throughout we’ll talk about favorite ingredients, tools I can’t live without, weekly dinners with Hannah, being kind to yourself, embracing your season, and even the recipes that don’t make the cut (because it’s important to remember not everything turns out the first time)!
+And sprinkled throughout we’ll talk about favorite ingredients, tools I can’t live without, big weekly family dinners, being kind to yourself, embracing your season, and even the recipes that don’t make the cut (because it’s important to remember not everything turns out the first time)!

 A little about me…